 "IT'S TRUE!" his friends remember.
 Michael S. Berlyn, author of INFIDEL. did indeed work day in and day out, honing and perfecting his adventures at Infocom headquarters. just as previous Berlyn biographers have claimed.
-But until now, the reason behind this selfon INFIDEL, Berlyn became flew up his nose and caused him to be obsessed with the Egyptian ideal of eternal life.
-"I want to live forever." he often declared, "or at least until next Thursday."
+But until now, the reason on INFIDEL, Berlyn became obsessed with the Egyptian ideal of eternal life.
+"I want to live forever," he often declared, "or at least until next Thursday."
 He sequestered himself in a totally decontaminated working environment, surrounded himself with a multitude of pyramid-shaped objects (which were supposed to emit revitalizing power), and always wore the secret scarab amulet he'd won at a penny arcade.